greg-raven/Uncommon-Sense/_posts/2015-04-15-the-ills-of-democracy.md

 ---
-title: 'The ills of democracy'
+title: "The ills of democracy"
 layout: post
 categories:
 - democracy